MSME Registration Certificate in India: Here’s Why It Matters

 You can also file a complaint on trusted consumer grievance platforms such as ConsumerComplaints.in, IndiaConsumerForum.org, or ComplaintsBoard.com.
 These websites help amplify your concern, warn other users, and may prompt the company to respond to protect its reputation.
 Make sure to use clear, respectful language and provide all relevant documents for public review.

-Step 5: Report to Cyber Crime Portal for Fraud Cases
+Step 5: Report to the Cyber Crime Portal for Fraud Cases

 If the issue involves financial loss, impersonation, or phishing, file an official complaint with the Cyber Crime Cell.
 Choose “Report Other Cyber Crime,” register your complaint, and provide details of the fraud with all supporting evidence.
 This legal step ensures that authorities can investigate further if laws are violated.